About Us

 *Suzi Mendelson, volunteer and Jr. League member, and ESF submitted a request to have the Jr. League of Tampa volunteers paint and provide accessories for lobby.
 The request was approved.

-• 2007 – *The ESF board approves the purchase a $250,000 life insurance policy on the Executive Director to increase and benefit the ESF Endowment Program.
+*Dr. William Tatum and Thomas Orth submit an article on the study to “Epilepsia,” an international epilepsy journal on case management program. - 2007 – *The ESF board approves the purchase a $250,000 life insurance policy on the Executive Director to increase and benefit the ESF Endowment Program.

 *Frank Tuffy and ESF submit a request for Citi volunteers to paint hallways and two bathrooms in the building.
 The request is approved.